Wild South Florida — Naturally Wild!

 Mexican pricklypoppy, found — where else — along Lake Ida Road.

-This is not a particularly rare plant in South Florida.
+This is not a particularly rare plant in South Florida, but not common either.
 It is a native, and it's found in 59 conservation areas, according to the Institute for Regional Conservation.

 For the record, the plants are just off the sidewalk and far enough away from the tracks that passing trains aren't a safety threat.
 Also, there was an adjacent parking lot where we could safely get out of our car and take our pictures.